bwin/aspm/README.md

 # Build a specific module for a specific target
 aspm build sqlite3 --target 0.19.5 --arch ia32

+# fetch all modules from package.json, then build all in a separate step
+aspm fetch
+aspm build
 ```

 ## How it works

 ### Under the hood
-We basically just call out to `npm` and `node-gyp` with some additional arguments.
+To fetch the modules we just call out to `npm` with `--ignore-scripts`.
+To build and `node-gyp` with some additional arguments.

 ### Support for modules that use `node-pre-gyp`
 We have basic support for compiling modules that use `node-pre-gyp` (i.e. `sqlite3`) by faking some stuff.